 Adults: 150 SEK

-Children (up to 12 yrs): Free of charge
+Children and youth (up to 19 yrs): Free of charge

 At the Avesta Bison Reserve you’ll find a cozy barn cafe.
 They offer homemade swedish fika and lunch dishes to enjoy inside the homely barn cafe or outside in the lush garden.